bgamari/ghc-wiki-import/commentary/compiler/deriving-strategies.md

 1. Look for a deriving strategy.
 If one is present, use that.
 This will throw an error if you try to do something impossible, like using the `newtype` strategy on a non-newtype or the `bespoke` keyword with a typeclass that doesn't support `bespoke` instances.

-1. If deriving a bespoke typeclass instance:
+1. If deriving a class which supports bespoke instances:

 >
 >